hhas/appleeventbridge/AppleEventBridge/doc-source/2 understanding-apple-events.md

 ## How does the AEOM work?

-The AEOM is a tree structure made up of objects.
+The AEOM is a tree-like structure made up of objects.
 These objects may have attributes (descriptive values such as class, name, id, size, bounds; usually primitive AE types but occasionally other application objects), e.g.:

     Finder().name
     Finder().version